realizse/realitemsdocs/pages/tam/tam_add_products.md

 2. Click on **Create New Product**.
 ![Add Product](images/tam/product-add-2.png)

-3. Fill out the form with product images, a video, a Certificate of Authority, and URLs.
+3. Fill out the form with images, videos, a Certificate of Authority, and URLs.
    When finished click **Submit New Product**
 ![Add Product](images/tam/product-add-3.png)

 ## After you have created a product template